corda/samples/stockpaydividend-TokenSDK/README.md

 ### Roles
 This CordApp assumes there are 4 parties
-* **Company** - who creates and maintains the stock state and pay dividends to shareholders after time.
+* **WayneCo** - who creates and maintains the stock state and pay dividends to shareholders after time.
 * **Shareholder** - who receives dividends base on the owning stock.
 * **Bank** - who issues fiat tokens.
 * **Observer** - who monitors all the stocks by keeping a copy of of transactions whenever a stock is created or updated.